openpolitics/manifesto/manifesto/crime.md

 ## Removal of British Citizenship for Terrorist Acts Abroad

 We are opposed to the removal of British citizenship as a sentence for committing terrorist offences abroad, which may leave individuals stateless.
-We also reject the suggestion of denying entry into the UK for British citizens suspected of commmtting terrorist offences abroad without having undergone due criminal proceedings.
+We also reject the suggestion of denying entry into the UK for British citizens suspected of committing terrorist offences abroad without having undergone due criminal proceedings.
 Where reasonable suspicion of such a criminal act occurs it should be investigated for possible prosecution within the criminal justice system.

 ## Right to Die